AccessibilityDisney Cruise Line

 And as with OTC medications, there may be legal restrictions on what types of prescription medications are allowed in other countries.
 For example, medications for attention deficit disorder, like Adderall and Ritalin, which are common in the United States may be considered illegal narcotics in Europe.
 Similar situations exist with pain medications such as Vicodin or Demerol and with anti-anxiety medications such as Xanax, Ativan, or Valium.
 When planning to take any medication (OTC or prescription) off the ship, you should always consult the port country’s official rules.

-Every Disney Cruise Line stateroom is equipped with beverage chiller.
+Every Disney Cruise Line stateroom is equipped with a beverage chiller.
 However, if you’re traveling with medication that needs to be kept frozen or at a specific low temperature, you should consult DCL’s Services for Guests with Disabilities page, the Special Services Request Form, or contact them at (800) 951-3532 to discuss your options.

 Prescription Medications Available on the Ship